 Insurable risks are unpredictable, uncommon, and usually high-cost events such as car accidents or cancer that health insurance traditionally is intended to cover.
-Many health services that are public health priorities-such as immunization, family planning, or health education-are not insurable risks, because they occur with predictable frequency and are needed by the bulk of the population.
+Many health services that are public health priorities - such as immunization, family planning, or health education - are not insurable risks, because they occur with predictable frequency and are needed by the bulk of the population.

 Merit goods are similar to public goods, but they generate both private and public benefits.
 Because their total value to society is greater than their private benefit, they have a tendency to be underconsumed.
 Examples include vaccinations, insecticide-treated bednets, and condoms to prevent HIV.
-Public and merit health goods are generally not insurable risks, but are highly cost-effective health system investments.11
+Public and merit health goods are generally not insurable risks, but are highly cost-effective health system investments.17

-Moral hazard occurs when the behavior of an insured person changes-usually to become less risk-averse-because they no longer bear the full cost of their behavior.
+Moral hazard occurs when the behavior of an insured person changes - usually to become less risk-averse - because they no longer bear the full cost of their behavior.
 For example, once insured, they are likely to use more medical services than they otherwise would because they no longer pay the full cost of those services.
 Moral hazard can lead to unnecessary service use and cost escalation in the health system.
 However, increased use of some priority health services (e.g., assisted deliveries) may be a policy objective in developing countries.

-Public goods are goods that, when consumed by one person, do not become less available to another person, and which cannot be effectively withheld from another person.
+Public goods are goods where consumption by one person does not reduce their availability to another person, and no one can be effectively excluded from consuming the good.
 Examples are clean air, national defense, and spraying for mosquitoes to prevent malaria.
 Since no one can be excluded from enjoying the benefits of a public good, individuals tend to be less willing to pay for them.